Do Thyroid Supplements Help Thyroid Patients Feel Better?

 Thyroid conversion is the process that thyroid hormone undergoes in order to activate it.

-From a physiology perspective, thyroid hormone really doesn't do much unless it is in the T3 form.
+From a physiological perspective, thyroid hormone really doesn’t do much unless it is in the T3 form.

 But most thyroid hormone is produced in the T4 form.